ricardojoserf/ricardojoserf.github.io/_posts/2023-11-17-getprocessbyname.md

 ---
 layout: post
-title: GetProcessByName - Get process handles from process name in C#
+title: Get process handles from process name in C#
 excerpt_separator: <!--more-->
 ---

-Get process(es) from the process name using NtGetNextProcess and GetProcessImageFileName API calls.
+Get process(es) from the process name using NtGetNextProcess and GetProcessImageFileName API calls, a stealthier alternative and written in C#.

 <!--more-->